botpress/botpress/docs/guide/docs/tutorials/existing-backend.md

 ## Persisting the user's profile

-Once the user is authenticated, you may want to extract some informations out of the credentials to save them in the `user` state, like the First name, Last name, etc. All you need to do is set up a hook listening for a certain type of event, for example `update_profile`.
+Once the user is authenticated, you may want to extract some information out of the credentials to save them in the `user` state, like the First name, Last name, etc. All you need to do is set up a hook listening for a certain type of event, for example `update_profile`.
 Then, just select the required fields

 Example: